imihalcea/spyke-dramatiq/readme.md

 9 doubled then squared is 324
 ```

-The expected output in the first terminal is:
+The expected output in the first terminal is (this is the output of the workers executed in different docker containers))):

 ```text
 spyke-dramatiq-double-1  | [2023-07-17 21:56:02,935] [PID 7] [Thread-5] [double] [INFO] the double of 9 is 18